Cartago, Valle del Cauca: Overview

-Cartago features warm weather, about 30 degrees Celsius (≈86 degrees Fahrenheit) or more on a typical day with 80% dryness.
+Cartago features warm weather with an average of 24°C, Over the course of the year, the temperature typically varies from 20°C (67°F) to 29°C (84°F) and is rarely below 19°C (66°F) or above 31°C (88°F).
 The city is home to multiple farmhouses and farm owners, recreational sites, discos and condos frequented by people coming from Pereira.

 Education

 The University of Valle has a branch campus in Cartago.
 The main Universidad del Valle campus is based in Cali, the department capital.
 The Cartago branch campus address is located at Calle 10 N° 19–05.
 Private institutions include the Instituto Técnico Colombiano, INTEC Cartago and Sena Institute.

 Culture

 Artesanías (handcrafted products) are sold in several roadside shop in the city.

-An 1856 watercolor of a mestizo couple in a roadside shop by Manuel María Paz is an early depiction of Cartago.
+An 1856 watercolor of a Castizo couple in a roadside shop by Manuel María Paz is an early depiction of Cartago.
 Afro Colombians also resided in the town at that time.